avishayil/secure_ec2/README.rst

--n --num_instances           int      True         Number of instances to provision securely -k --keypair                 str      True         Keypair name to launch the instance with -i --instance_type           str      True         Instance type, affects compute & networking performance -p --profile                 str      False        AWS profile name to use -r --region                  str      False        AWS region to use
+-n --num_instances           int      True         Number of instances to provision securely -k --keypair                 str      True         Keypair name to launch the instance with -i --instance_type           str      True         Instance type, affects compute & networking performance -nc --no_clip                bool     False        Instruct the tool to not copy the SSM url to the clipboard -p --profile                 str      False        AWS profile name to use -r --region                  str      False        AWS region to use
 ===========================  ======== ============ ===========================================================